 So when she was diagnosed last summer, she had been diligent about getting her annual screenings and found the treatment she needed at her hometown hospital.

-“I was blessed to have that support in addition to the best care, close to home,” Daphne says.
+“I was blessed to have the support I needed, in addition to the best care, close to home,” Daphne says.

 EARLY DETECTION SAVES LIVES